-- Verbal warning/reprimand 'expectations reaffirmed' - Detention at break time, lunchtime or after school - Raising Standards Leader or Head of Department Intervention - Placed on Behaviour or Academic Report for a period of time (10 behaviour points) - Letter/Email or phone call home - In school parental and professional meeting - Removal of privileges - Referral to Assistant or Deputy Headteacher - Withdrawal from lesson into the department Safety Net - Supported Isolation RESET Room - Fixed term suspension - Permanent exclusion - Educated in SWaS (School Within a School) on site Alternative Provision - Behaviour Agreements, Individual Behaviour Plans (IBP), Pastoral Support Plans (PSP) and referral to other agencies or working with an Early Support Assessment Form (ESA) - Referral to the Quality of Education Committee Panel - Referral to a neighbouring school for a short-term placement - Managed Move to another School (Fresh Start) - Directed to Alternative Provision Online learning, External Provider
+- Verbal warning/reprimand 'expectations reaffirmed' - Detention at break time, lunchtime or after school - Raising Standards Leader or Head of Department Intervention - Placed on Behaviour or Academic Report for a period of time (10 behaviour points) - Letter/Email or phone call home - In school parental and professional meeting - Removal of privileges - Referral to Assistant or Deputy Headteacher - Withdrawal from lesson into the department Safety Net - Supported Isolation RESET Room - Fixed term suspension - Permanent exclusion - Educated in SWaS (School Within a School) on site Alternative Provision - Behaviour Agreements, Individual Behaviour Plans (IBP), Pastoral Support Plans (PSP) and referral to other agencies or working with an Early Support Assessment Form (ESA) - Referral to the Quality of Education Committee Panel - Managed Move to another School (Fresh Start)

-Abbeyfield School would always acknowledge that equitable decisions are important, but also that every situation is different, history of behaviour is different and students' response to previous sanctions is different.
+Abbeyfield School would always acknowledge that equitable decisions are important, but also that every situation is different, history of behaviour is different and pupils' response to previous sanctions is different.
 This may equate to a different school response from one student to another.